MMO: Meta Multi-Objectivization for Software Configuration Tuning: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{M}{any} software systems are highly configurable, such that the configuration options, e.g., the \texttt{splitters} in \textsc{Apache Storm}, can be flexibly adjusted for performance, including database systems, machine learning systems, and cloud systems, to name a few.
+\IEEEPARstart{M}{any} software systems are highly configurable, such that the configuration options can be flexibly adjusted for performance, including database systems, machine learning systems, and cloud systems, to name a few.
+For example, \textsc{Apache Storm}, a stream processing system, can be tuned by changing some key configuration options such as \texttt{splitters}.
 However, a daunting number of configuration options will inevitably introduce a high risk of inappropriate or even poor software configurations set by software engineers.
 It has been reported that 59\% of the software performance issues worldwide are related to ill-suited configuration rather than code~\cite{DBLP:conf/esem/HanY16}.
-In 2017-2018, configuration-related performance issues costed at least 400,000 USD per hour for 50\% of the software companies\footnote{ \href{https://www.evolven.com/blog/downtime-outages-and-failures-understanding-their-true-costs.html}{https://tinyurl.com/5c4wy4yu}.}.
+In 2017-2018, configuration-related performance issues costed at least 400,000 USD per hour for 50\% of the software companies\footnote{ \href{https://www.evolven.com/blog/downtime-outages-and-failures-understanding-their-true-costs.html}{https://www.evolven.com/blog/downtime-outages-and-failures-understanding-their-true-costs.html}.}.